brian-giordano/insurance-claim-ai/README.md

 - **Graph Database**: Model and visual relationshiops between insurance entities
 - **User Interface**: Streamlit-based interface for interacting with all components

+## Demo App

+A live demo is available at: [https://insurance-claim-ai.onrender.com](https://insurance-claim-ai.onrender.com)

+**Note:** The app is hosted on Render's free tier, which spins down after 15 minutes of inactivity.
+If you're the first visitor after inactivity, it may take 30-60 seconds to load.
+If you experience any loading issues, please refresh the page.

 ## Features

 ### Document Analysis